APapafragakis/Web-Dev-Applications/Snakes-Ladders/README.md

-# Snake and Ladders Game:
+# Snakes and Ladders Game:

 1. **Objective:**
    - The goal of the game is to navigate through the 9x10 board and reach square 90.